Marcus1506/Depixelation/README.md

 This means the model did NOT have to learn to infer where pixelation took place and could focus solely on the task of incribing appropiate pixels in the respective fields.

+Here are some Truth/Prediction samples of the final model:

 ![Model Predictions](final_model_performance/beautiful_samples.jpg)

 ## Project Structure